HHK-ETH/findings-sheet/README.md

 ### Dos

-- Loop if iterate to many times
+- Loop if iterate too many times
 - address.call that check for success on a contract that can consumme more gas than expected

 ### Other